yalelibrary/yul-dc-camerata/README.md

 bin/add-alb.sh $CLUSTER_NAME
 ```

-This command configures an application load balancer for the cluster and sets up rules to rout requests to the blacklight, image, and manifest apps.
+This command configures an application load balancer for the cluster and sets up rules to rout requests to the blacklight, image, management, and manifest apps.

 ### Build a new cluster